Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 The image template ultimately decides what happens during the image built.
 In this construct, it works in combination with the scripts provided in the `constructs\azureImageBuilder\scripts\uploads` folder.

-When you eventually trigger the pipeline, it will upload any script in the `uploads` folder to a dedicated storage account for the image building process using a deployment script and then execute it as per the configured steps in the Image Template's parameter file's `customizationSteps` parameter.
+When you eventually trigger the pipeline, it will upload any script in the `uploads` folder to a dedicated storage account for the image building process using a deployment script and then execute it as per the configured steps in the Image Template's parameter/deployment file's `customizationSteps` parameter.
 For Linux we use for example the following two steps:

 ```Bicep
 imageTemplateCustomizationSteps: [